The 8 best automaton watches showing off the most romantic idea of a complication

 Andersen Genève x Konstantin Chaykin Joker Automaton

 Even the standard Konstantin Chaykin Joker has an animated quality to it, but replacing the hands with eyes and the moonphase with a tongue isn’t enough to be considered an automaton.
 For that, Andersen Genève was brought in for a limited-edition collaboration full of high-watchmaking whimsy.
 There’s a classic Chaykin Joker smile on the dial side of the watch, while the reverse reveals a cartoonish take on the famous Dogs Playing Poker series by Cassius Marcellus Coolidge.
-One dog is still present, but others have been replaced by a rather scrawled-looking depiction of the Joker, the Penguin, and Poison Ivy, although she looks a little bit more like Ariel from The Little Mermaid.
+One dog is still present, but others have been replaced by a rather scrawled-looking depiction of the Joker, the Penguin, and Poison Ivy (although she looks a little bit more like Ariel from The Little Mermaid to my eyes).
 Hitting the pusher sends their poker game into action.
 It also happens to be the most (relatively) affordable automaton watch currently available by a considerable margin.
 Price: US$96,489

 Jaquet Droz The Rolling Stones Automaton

 Maybe it’s cheating to include Jaquet Droz twice on this list (spoilers), but I couldn’t ignore this limited edition collaboration with one of the greatest rock bands of all time.
 There’s something so surreal about the marriage of centuries-old, traditional watchmaking and a sex, drugs, and rock-and-roll attitude.
 And yet it works.
-Following on from an initial Only Watch collection, The Rolling Stones Automaton is limited to just 23 unique pieces which are customised to order, according to the buyer’s favourite albums, posters, tours, or whatever else.
-The elements which don’t change are the makeshift stage with tiny models of the band’s gear in excruciating detail, a rotating perimeter with vinyl-like grooves, and a wagging tongue which surfs around it at the push of the button.
+Following on from an initial Only Watch collection, The Rolling Stones Automaton is limited to just 23 unique pieces, which are customised to order, according to the buyer’s favourite albums, posters, tours, or whatever else.
+The elements that don’t change are the makeshift stage with tiny models of the band’s gear in excruciating detail, a rotating perimeter with vinyl-like grooves, and a wagging tongue that surfs around it at the push of a button.
 Price: US$250,000

 Chanel J12 Automaton Caliber 6